splunk/public-o11y-docs/apm/intro-to-apm.rst

     - Detectors and alerts
     - :ref:`Detectors and alerts<apm-alerts>`

+  * - Index additional span tags to break down and analyze application performance along any dimension, so that you can customize views like Tag Spotlight to your particular needs.
+    - Span tags
+    - :ref:`apm-add-context-trace-span`

   * - View the request and error rate or latency of your services by each of your indexed span tags in Tag Spotlight.
 For instance, you can see at a glance how your services are performing by ``endpoint``, ``environment``, or ``span.kind`` in Tag Spotlight.
 Filter this view by environments, services, Business Workflows, or span tags for a finer-grained look.
     - Tag Spotlight
     - :ref:`apm-tag-spotlight`

-  * - Index additional span tags to break down and analyze application performance along any dimension, so that you can customize views like Tag Spotlight to your particular needs.
-    - Span tags
-    - :ref:`apm-add-context-trace-span`

-  * - Use built-in dashboards to assess service, endpoint, and system health at a glance.
-    - Built-in dashboards
-    - :ref:`built-in-dashboards`

   * - Search all traces from all of your systems, with no sampling, so you can be confident the specific trace you need to resolve an edge case is retained.
     - Trace Analyzer